The Covert Comic Home Page

 Tradecraft Exercises

-The following exercises have been shown to provide significant value in the development, maintenance and ongoing enhancement of proper intelligence tradecraft.
-Though not exhaustive, this exercise set addresses key elements and dimensions of tradecraft as practiced by successful intelligence professionals.
-Readers need not attempt every exercise in this section, though it is strongly recommended they try each at least once.
+The following exercises have been shown to provide significant value in the development, maintenance and ongoing enhancement of intelligence tradecraft skills.
+While not exhaustive, this exercise set addresses many core elements of tradecraft as practiced by successful intelligence professionals throughout the IC.
+Readers need not attempt every exercise in this section, though it is recommended that they try each at least once.
 Professional and aspiring intelligence officers alike are encouraged to periodically review this list and repeat selected exercises from time to time as appropriate.

-Imagine that ordinary people you meet are potential intelligence assets whose development and recruitment will aid the cause of freedom and democratic government, and help you advance your career.
-Follow appropriate principles of agent development (e.g., establish rapport, listen to and empathize with other peoples' thoughts and feelings, offer help as appropriate but without creating the impression of pursuing an agenda, etc.)
+Imagine that people you meet are potential intelligence assets to be developed and recruited.
+Establish rapport and build trust; listen to and empathize with people’s experiences, thoughts and feelings; offer assistance as needed without creating the impression that you’re pursuing an agenda, etc.

-Develop your covert operations skills by secretly performing small, helpful actions for people.
+Develop your covert ops skills by secretly performing small, helpful acts for people.

-Comment: Please note that if you're discovered performing small, helpful actions for people, the government may officially deny knowledge of your existence.
+Comment: In the event you're detected performing small, helpful acts for people, the government may officially disavow knowledge of your existence.

-Imagine that not only your physical actions and statements are being recorded, but your very thoughts and feelings are being monitored as well.
+Pretend that every one of your actions and statements – even your innermost thoughts and feelings – are being monitored and recorded.

-Comment: Engaging in rigorous tradecraft exercises like this can help you 'raise the bar' and position you for success in an ever more demanding, technically challenging intelligence world.
-Furthermore, if classified reports of the existence of an all-seeing, all-knowing Light are accurate, then regular practice of this and other tradecraft exercises can prepare you for a highly successful intelligence career beyond your current physical body.
+Comment: Engaging in rigorous tradecraft exercises like this can help you 'raise the bar' and position you for success in an ever more demanding, technologically advanced intelligence world.
+Furthermore, if classified reports of the existence of an all-seeing, all-knowing Light are accurate, then the regular practice of this and other tradecraft exercises may help you qualify for clearances with the ultimate agency.

 Tradecraft Exercise 4.
 End poverty and injustice, and save the world.

-Comment: Ending poverty and injustice and saving the world can be extremely valuable in the development of a well-rounded intelligence professional.
-Intelligence officers who end poverty and injustice and save the world are significantly more likely to attain success in field assignments, and such officers enjoy a markedly higher degree of job satisfaction than their non-poverty and injustice ending, non-world saving intelligence community counterparts.
+Comment: Ending poverty and injustice and saving the world can be highly valuable in the development of a well-rounded intelligence professional.
+Studies show that intelligence officers who end poverty and injustice and save the world enjoy a markedly greater degree of job satisfaction, and are significantly more likely to attain success in field assignments.

 Tradecraft Exercise 5.
 Practice pain tolerance.

-To enhance your ability to withstand torture during interrogation as well as survive physically demanding operational activities, develop techniques for dealing with physiological and/or psychological pain and stress.
-Pain tolerance methods commonly employed by successful intelligence officers include breathing exercises, meditation, spiritual reflection/prayer, or/and judicious consumption of Calimochos de CIA, a popular intelligence community drink consisting of Burgundy or another red wine, a caffeinated soft drink such as Diet Coke, and at least 90 proof vodka, gin or schnapps.
+To enhance your ability to withstand torture during interrogation, as well as survive physically demanding operations, develop techniques for successfully responding to physiological and/or psychological trauma and stress.
+Pain tolerance methods commonly employed by intelligence officers include breathing exercises, meditation, spiritual reflection and/or prayer, or/and the judicious consumption of Calimochos de CIA, a popular intelligence community drink consisting of Burgundy or another red wine, a caffeinated soft drink, and at least 90 proof vodka, gin or schnapps.

 Tradecraft Exercise 6.
-Craft and perfect disguise techniques.
+Crafting and perfecting disguise techniques.

-Develop your ability to avoid being recognized as an operations officer by hostile services.
+Develop your ability to avoid being recognized as an intelligence officer by hostile services.
 Study your appearance and public persona, and look for ways to make yourself less 'visible.'
-Cultivate a calm, ordinary demeanor; create the impression of being stable, friendly and cooperative.
+Cultivate a calm, ordinary demeanor; create the impression of being humble, friendly and cooperative.
 To make the disguise complete, actually be this way as frequently as possible (preferably at least 99.9% of the time).

 Comment: See Exercise 5 above.

-Comment: If you're already married and have a bunch of kids, it is recommended that you skip this exercise.
+Comment: If you're already married and have a bunch of kids, you do not need to repeat this exercise.

-Comment: For maximum tradecraft benefit, let the sunset enjoy you too.
+Comment: For maximum tradecraft value, let the sunset enjoy you too.

 The Covert Comic.